-Ripple is a San Francisco-based technology company with more than 200 employees.
-With a focus on providing cross-border payment solutions, Ripple also has offices in New York, London, Sydney, India, Singapore and Luxembourg.
+Ripple is a San Francisco-based technology company with more than 300 employees, focused on providing cross-border payment solutions.

 The platform is designed to allow users – primarily financial institutions – to transfer money from any currency to any other currency in a matter of seconds, anywhere in the world.
 This is an ambitious goal meant to eliminate the need for older systems like SWIFT.

 Before going any further, we should point out that the term “Ripple” is often used interchangeably, and often incorrectly, to refer to a few different things.

 XRP is the name of the digital currency that facilitates transactions on the Ripple network.
 It effectively acts as a bridge between the two currencies being transferred, and also serves as a source of liquidity when necessary.
 XRP is the native asset of the XRP Ledger, an open-source blockchain that runs on a network of peer-to-peer servers.